NBISweden/workshop-reproducible-research/docs/repres_project.md

 7. Possibly add an R Markdown or Jupyter document
 8. Possibly make a Docker or Singularity image for your project

+This is not a small task and may seem overwhelming!
+Don't worry if you feel lost or if the task seems daunting.
+To get the most out of the exercise, take one step at a time and go back to the previous tutorials for help and inspiration.
+The goal is not necessarily for you to finish the whole exercise, but to really think about each step and how it all fits together in practice.
+And please ask for help if you get stuck!

 ## Option 1
 One option is to try to implement these methods on one of your current projects.
 It is up to you what tools to include in making your project